rhysseddon/Flags-Quiz-MS2-Project-/README.md

 - [Coolers.co](http://Coolers.co) - Used for help with deciding on colour scheme.

-- [Realfavicongenerator.net](http://Realfavicongenerator.net) - Used for creation, implementation and testing of favicon.
+- [www.favicon-generator.org](https://www.favicon-generator.org/search/---/Flag) - Used for creation and implementation of favicon.

-- [Jshint.com/](https://jshint.com/) - Used for validation of Javascript code when testing.
+- [Jshint.com/](https://jshint.com/) - Used for validation of Javascript code.

-- [Validator.w3.org](http://Validator.w3.org) - Used for validation of HTML code when testing.
+- [Validator.w3.org](http://Validator.w3.org) - Used for validation of HTML code.

-- [Jigsaw.w3.org/css-validator](http://Jigsaw.w3.org/css-validator) - Used for validation of CSS code when testing.
+- [Jigsaw.w3.org/css-validator](http://Jigsaw.w3.org/css-validator) - Used for validation of CSS code.

 - [Google.com/test/mobile-friendly](http://Search.google.com/test/mobile-friendly) - Used for testing the website mobile responsiveness.